marmelab/ng-admin/UPGRADE-0.3.md

      );
 ```

-Should now be splitted in views :
+Now the `Entity` definition should be splitted into views:

 ```js
  var tag = new Entity('tags')